micaelagoffe/to-do-with-login/README.md

-# To-do-app
+# To-do list
-*School assignment to create a to-do-app with authentication using Node.js, Express, MongoDB, EJS, SCSS.*
+*School assignment to create a to-do list with authentication using Node.js, Express, MongoDB, EJS, SCSS.*

 ---